 Near real-time detection of failed payments, duplicates, and anomalies.
 Proactive alerts to AP for resolution.

-✓ Phase 1 — core deliverable
+✓ Exception Intelligence — core deliverable

 Intelligent Cash Application & Matching